ReneArentz/forestphp/README.md

 Following **database systems** are supported by forestPHP:

 * MariaDB/MySQL
+* SQLite3
+* MSSQL
+* OracleDB
+* PostgreSQL
+* MongoDB

 At the core of forestPHP measures have been taken to implement **security best practices** and to maximize the security of a web application.
 This helps prevent attacks such as SQL injection, CRFS, XSS, and form manipulation.

 forestPHP framework will be released under the **GPLv3 license** and the **MIT license**.
 Thus it is freely possible to use forestPHP in other projects - projects with free software or in commercial projects.

 ## Releases

+### 1.0.1 (stable)
+New features: Settings for samesite cookie, Images with thumbnail and detail view support, forestLookup table field with datalist/list form element, Add optional validation rule with json settings, Supporting rename table, forestDateTime will be compared for uniqueness check functionality, Options to block images incoming with ctrl+v and auto resize images with drag and drop in richtext element

 ### 1.0.0 (stable)
 New features: Database Support extended to: SQLite3 + MSSQL + OracleDB + PostgreSQL + MongoDB, Tested on linux, Issues resolved, Backward Compatibility to PHP 5.x, Preparation for Statistics